feel-co/ndg/README.md

 ## What is it?

-`ndg` is a way to automatically generate a document containing all the options you use in any set of modules.
+`ndg` is a way to automatically generate an HTML document containing all the options you use in any set of modules.

+ This flake exposes a package (`packages.<system>.ndg-builder` a.k.a. `packages.<system>.default`),
+ as well as an overlay (`overlays.default`) to allow accessing `ndg-builder` in another nixpkgs instance.

 ## Usage

-This flake exposes a package (`packages.<system>.default`) which you can override with the following options:
+You can override the exposed package with the following options:

 * `rawModules`: a list of modules containing `options` to document.
 For example:
 ```nix